Seeed-Studio/Seeed_Arduino_Audio/README.md

 This is a fork of https://github.com/PaulStoffregen/Audio.

+The original library is written for Teensy 3.x/ Teensy 4.x and this is ported to work with I2S peripherals on SAMD21 and SAMD51 devices.

 It is a 16 bit, 44.1 kHz streaming audio library, featuring:

 - Polyphonic Playback